 Approximately 1 in 4 people in the UK will experience a mental health problem each year.
 These figures alone should remind you why it is so important to look after yourself and check up on those around you – we all need a helping hand from time to time!

-The government recently issued a Thriving at Work report which found that many employees with mental health problems feel stigmatised at work.
+Last year, the government issued a Thriving at Work report which found that many employees with mental health problems feel stigmatised at work.
 This report was made to ensure employees get the support they need in their communities and continue to thrive.

 Every employer has a responsibility to support employees with mental health problems and promote the mental wellbeing of their entire workforce. – Emma Mamo, Mind